-American citizens in 12 states and four U.S. territories have a little more time to fall in line with new identification rules set by the government.
-If not, those residents may be unable to fly on domestic flights without a passport.
+Eleven states and four U.S. territories have a little more time to fall in line with new identification rules set by the government.
+If they don’t, residentso of those states may be unable to fly on domestic flights without a passport.

-These states and territories must comply with new ID rules in 2019
+These states and territories must comply with new ID rules soon

-American citizens will need the Real IDs for official functions, such as domestic air travel, entering federal buildings, nuclear power plants and other things.
+American citizens will need the Real IDs for official functions like domestic air travel and entering federal buildings and nuclear power plants.
 A passport will still be required for travel abroad.

-The agency initially imposed a deadline of October 2018 to enforce the new ID rules, but since many states still didn’t adhere to the rules, another extension was granted.
+The agency initially imposed a deadline of October 2018 for enforcing the new ID rules, but since many states didn’t adhere to the rules, an extension was granted.

 What does Real ID compliant mean?